 Search the ASK Network to identfy alumni in career fields or in geographic locations that interest you.
 Alumni in the ASK Network may be able to share useful information about their own internship experiences, or point you to internship programs in their organization.

 Special Puget Sound Internship and Research Opportunities:

 There are two course options at Puget Sound that allow students to formally link a work experience to the curriculum for academic credit (tuition and fees apply): Internship Seminars and Faculty Sponsored Internships.
-You must be at least a junior to enroll in either of these programs.
+You must be at least a sophomore to enroll in either of these programs.

 The Co-Operative Education program allows students to gain preprofessional experience through off-campus employment while earning between .25 and 1.0 activity credits (tuition and fees apply).
 You must be at least a sophomore to be eligible for cooperative education credit.